 Unfortunately, the legal standard of Probable Cause (PC) is a very low one, meaning that short of a major deficiency in the police report, PC will typically be found.

 After PC is found, the judge will hear arguments surrounding the conditions of release.
 The two primary matters addressed here are Bail and No Contact Orders.
 For the vast majority of first-time misdemeanor DV cases, there is a reasonably good chance you will be released without having to pay bail.
-However, in most all cases, no contact orders are put in place at this first hearing.
+If you have been arrested on suspicion of felony DV, there is a stronger likelihood that you will have to pay bail.
+However, in almost all cases, no contact orders are put in place at this first hearing.

-An arraignment is a hearing where you will be notified of your charges and allowed to make a formal plea, which will almost always be ‘not guilty.’
+An arraignment is the hearing where you are “notified” in court of your charges (you will likely have known them already) and allowed to make a formal plea; which will almost always be “not guilty.”

 3. Pre-Trial Conferences

 A pre-trial conference or hearing is the next step after your arraignment.
 The court will check in on the status of the case at this hearing.
-The bulk of the work on your case, however, occurs between trial dates.
+The bulk of the work on your case, however, occurs between trial dates and between your attorney and the prosecutor.

 It is not uncommon for there to be several pre-trial hearings in a given case.